(Updated October 23, 6:40 a.m., ET)

 The following FAQs address the changes that are being implemented for the February 2021 MCCQE Part II session.

 Changes are being made to the content, format and delivery of the exam, as well as to the reporting of results.

 - moving to a one-day rather than two-day format

-- modifying physical examination stations (for ex., removing physical examination and instead having candidates describe to the examiner what manoeuvres they would perform and what they are looking for)
+- modifying physical examination stations (for ex., removing physical examination so that candidates refrain from touching standardized participants (SP) in any way and instead having candidates describe to the examiner what manoeuvres they would perform and what they are looking for)